VoXAura/Quo-bot/Terms-of-Service.md

 ## 4. Privacy Policy

 Your use of Quo is also governed by our Privacy Policy, which details what information the Bot collects, how it's used, and your rights concerning that data.
-Please review the Privacy Policy at `[LINK TO YOUR PRIVACY.MD FILE ON GITHUB, e.g., https://github.com/YourUsername/YourBotRepoName/blob/main/PRIVACY.md]`.
+Please review the Privacy Policy at [PRIVACY-POLICY](https://github.com/VoXAura/Quo-bot/blob/main/Privacy-Policy.md).

 ---